msisdev/dotato/README.md

 mode: file

 plans:
-  all:  # empty plan means all groups
+  all:

 groups:
-  bash:
+  bash:        # write name of your dotfile group
-    nux: "~"
+    nux: "~"   # write directory of your dotfile
 ```

 Configure `bash/.dotatoignore` to tell which files to ignore/grab.